sunfounder/SunFounder_PiPlus/DESCRIPTION.rst

 		except KeyboardInterrupt:
 			destroy()

-Save it in your favorite name like buzz.py.
-Then, you can run the app with command:
+Save it in your favorite name, like mine buzz.py.
+Then, you can run the app with the command:

 sudo python buzz.py

-Typical contents for this file would include an overview of the project, basic usage examples, etc. Generally, including the project changelog in here is not a good idea, although a simple "What's New" section for the most recent version may be appropriate.
+Typical contents for this file would include an overview of the project, basic usage examples, etc. Generally, including the project changelog here is not a good idea; but a simple "What's New" section for the most recent version may be appropriate.